apiffko/IF.mono.quantif/README.md

 2) Running a **logistic regression monocyte classifier** on extracted features (e.g., intensity signatures in the Ly6C channel) to identify monocytes.

 3) Estimating the **tissue fraction** automatically from the cytoplasm channel, which helps correct the quantification in partially empty or artifact-heavy images.

+  Note: While this pipeline currently uses **Ly6C** to identify monocytes in mouse tissue, you can easily substitute a different staining (and retrain the model if necessary) to target a different cell type of interest.
+The overall structure remains the same — simply provide the new marker channel in place of Ly6C and update the classifier (a simple logistc regression classifier) if needed.

 The result is a **CSV file** listing each imges monocyte count, ratio and density, as well as a **PNG overlay** showing predicted monocytes.